 If a leaseholder is seeking an extension to their term, there are two ways they can achieve this; by making a private agreement with the freeholder, or serving a formal notice, referred to as notice under Section 42.

 There is more information about leasehold extension, what to do about absentee freeholders and details about freehold enfranchisement on the corresponding pages of our website.
-If you have a particular question about the services we offer at Peter Barry Surveyors, contact us today.
+If you have a particular question about the services we offer at Peter Barry Surveyors please do not hesitate to contact us today.